Litarvan/OpenLauncherLib/README.md

 ## Minecraft

-There is a support for Minecraft launching, you can use these tools to create a Minecraft Launcher :
+There is a support for Minecraft launching, you can use these tools to create a Minecraft Launcher:

 ### Minecraft Launcher